shunichironomura/pdag/README.md

 ---

-`pdag` helps you create and execute a directed acyclic graph (DAG) of parameters and their relationships.
+`pdag` is a Python package that helps you create and execute a directed acyclic graph (DAG) of parameters and their relationships.
 Its features include:

 - You can define parameters and their dependencies with a Python's class-based syntax and annotations.